 A well-known tactic to lay claim on disputed land was to populate it with native citizens.
 The birth of this baby would help Argentina in asserting a territorial claim in Antarctica.
 When this baby was born, Argentina changed its maps to include Antarctica in its territory.

 Chile retaliated in an even more absurd fashion

 Augusto Pinochet, the then Chilean President, decided to take this dispute one step further.
 Instead of women who were already pregnant, Chile sent newlywed couples to Antarctica.
 The idea behind this was to claim that a Chilean citizen was not only born there but also conceived on this disputed land.
 The first Chilean conceived in Antarctica, Juan Pablo Camacho Martino, was born in November 1984.
 Nicknamed “the penguin”, this baby was Chile’s answer to Argentina’s equally unusual tactics.

 This exercise continued for a while and eventually, 11 babies were born in Antarctica till 2009.
 The dispute over Antarctica has calmed down now, and all nations respect the Antarctic Treaty of 1961.
 This treaty sets Antarctica aside as a scientific preserve and bans any military activity on the continent.
 While other countries have research bases, Chile and Argentina have colonies with families settled in Antarctica.
-Even though the number of people aren’t too many, both colonies have proper houses and schools.
+Even though the number of people isn’t too many, both colonies have proper houses and schools.

 While women have given birth in this unimaginably cold land, and families live there, we can’t even imagine going there on a holiday.
 Can you?